ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 : network operators

-Claims used as evidence:

-: TBD

 Description:

 : The host system will do verification as per {{netattest}}

-The tenant virtual machines will do verification as per {{netattest}}.
+: The tenant virtual machines will do verification as per {{netattest}}.

-The network operator wants to know if the system *as a whole* is free of malware, but the network operator is not allowed to know who the tenants are.
+: The network operator wants to know if the system *as a whole* is free of malware, but the network operator is not allowed to know who the tenants are.

-This is contrasted to the Chassis + Line Cards case (To Be Defined: TBD).
+: This is contrasted to the Chassis + Line Cards case (To Be Defined: TBD).

-Multiple Line Cards, but a small attestation system on the main card can combine things together.
+: Multiple Line Cards, but a small attestation system on the main card can combine things together.
 This is a kind of proxy.

 ## Cryptographic Key Attestation {#cryptattest}

-Cryptographic Attestion includes subcategories such as Device Type Attestation (the FIDO use case), and Key storage Attestation (the Android Keystore use case),
+Cryptographic Attestion includes subcategories such as Device Type Attestation (the FIDO use case), and Key storage Attestation (the Android Keystore use case), and End-User Authorization.

 Use case name: